Google Earth Enterprise Documentation Home | Fusion resources and projects

 - Create the edge mask (picture frame):

-gepolymaskgen --feather -100 --feather_border 1 --base_image source_imagery.khvr --invert --output_mask source_imagery-basemask.tif
+gepolymaskgen --feather -100 --feather_border 1 --base_image source_imagery.khvr --invert --output_mask source_imagery-basemask.tif - Mask the area of missing imagery from the mask built in the previous step:

 gepolymaskgen --base_mask source_imagery-basemask.tif --feather 50 --and_neg_mask missing-imagery-area.kml --output_mask source_imagery-mask.tif